marjo-luc/hello-world/README.md

 OGC-compliant application package containing a simple Jupyter Notebook that prints the input string.
 There are several ways to execute the notebook -- see below for examples.

+The application descriptor is the ```hello-world.json``` file.
+This file contains the link to the workflow that will be executed and the docker image to build/execute within that workflow, among other things.
+The ```hello-world.cwl``` file is the workflow definition.
+This file defines the workflow steps and entrypoints to the docker containers.

 For the CWL runner installation instructions and more information on CWL in general, see [here](https://www.commonwl.org/).
 For more information regarding OGC, see [here](https://www.ogc.org/).